10 things to do at Loch Morlich

 Can you wild camp at Loch Morlich?

-Yes, wild camping is permitted at Loch Morlich and you can even camp near the shore on the east bank.
+Yes, wild camping is permitted at Loch Morlich, and you can even camp near the shore on the east bank.
 Wild camping is not permitted on the north and northeast shores.
-Fires and barbecues are strictly prohibited in any woodland area, but it is fine on the beach.
+Fires and barbecues are strictly prohibited at Loch Morlich.
 Only 2-3 nights stay is permitted in one location.
 Please remove all traces of your tent pitch and leave no litter.
 Toilets are located near the beach.

-There are ample opportunities to take great photographs of the landscape and wildlife, the Loch Morlich shoreline provides a fantastic foreground, with the majestic Cairngorm mountains in the background.
+There are ample opportunities to take great photographs of the landscape and wildlife; the shoreline provides a fantastic foreground, with the majestic Cairngorm mountains in the background giving a stunning backdrop.
 Loch Morlich often freezes over in the winter giving even more photo opportunities.
+It is one of the finest settings for landscape photography.

 4. Feed the Ducks!